Maryjane Mayhew Barton Chair in Harp Studies

 Harp, Chamber Music

-Ms. Hainen can be heard on her debut recording of 19th-century romantic solo works on the Naxos label and on a series of recordings by Lyon and Healy's Egan label.
-As the founding director of the Lyra Society, an organization to promote new works for the harp and educate young harpists, she has provided educational outreach to hundreds of school children in urban Philadelphia.
+Ms. Hainen is the founding director of the Lyra Society, an organization to promote new works for the harp and educate young harpists.
+Through the Lyra Society she has provided educational outreach to hundreds of schoolchildren in urban Philadelphia.